SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 An Increment[ScrumArtifacts] is a concrete stepping stone toward the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].
 Each Increment[ScrumArtifacts] is additive to all prior Increments[ScrumArtifacts] and thoroughly verified, ensuring that all Increments[ScrumArtifacts] work together.
-In order to provide value, the Increment[ScrumArtifacts] must be usable.
+In order to provide value[ValueDelivery], the Increment[ScrumArtifacts] must be usable.

 Multiple Increments[ScrumArtifacts] may be created within a Sprint[ScrumEvents,Sprint].
 The sum of the Increments[ScrumArtifacts] is presented at the Sprint Review[ScrumEvents,SprintReview] thus supporting empiricism[Empiricism].